Ford Explorer Review

 The 2014 Ford Explorer is ranked:

-While reviewers like the 2014 Ford Explorer’s attractive interior and fuel-efficient four-cylinder engine option, higher-ranking SUVs offer a more refined ride, tech features that are easier to use and more cargo and passenger space.
+While test drivers like the 2014 Ford Explorer’s attractive interior and fuel-efficient four-cylinder engine option, higher-ranking SUVs offer a more refined ride, tech features that are easier to use and more cargo and passenger space.

 - "Now in its fourth year, this generation of the Ford Explorer remains an attractive choice in the crowded and competitive three-row crossover segment." -- Automobile Magazine